-VASHOE COUNTY
+WASHOE COUNTY

-Communication Integrity Service www.washoecounty.gov
+Integrity Communication Service www.washoecounty.gov

-STAFF REPORT BOARD MEETING DATE: June 21, 2022
+STAFF REPORT BOARD MEETING DATE: May 10, 2022

-DATE: June 1, 2022 TO: Board of County Commissioners FROM: Brian Bass, Interim Remediation District Manager, Community Services Department, 954-4637, bbass@washoecounty.gov THROUGH: Dwayne Smith, P.E., Division Director, Engineering & Capital Projects, Community Services Department, 328-2043, desmith@washoecounty.gov SUBJECT: Public Hearing and possible action to adopt an ordinance amending Ordinance No. 1000 to change the boundaries of District No. 24 (Groundwater Remediation): Public Hearing and possible action to adopt an ordinance imposing a fee on the parcels of land in Washoe County, Nevada District No. 24 (Groundwater Remediation) to pay the costs of developing and carrying out a plan for remediation.
+DATE: April 20, 2022 TO: Board of County Commissioners FROM: Brian Bass, Interim Remediation District Manager, Community Services Department, 954-4637, bbass@washoecounty.govs THROUGH: Dwayne Smith, P.E., Division Director, Engineering & Capital Projects, Community Services Department, 328-2043, desmith@washoecounty.gov SUBJECT: Public Hearing and possible action to hold the first reading of an ordinance: (1) amending Ordinance No. 1000 in order to change the boundaries of District No. 24 (Groundwater Remediation); (2) providing for a notice of a public hearing and other matters relating thereto; and (3) setting the public hearing for the second reading and possible adoption on June 21, 2022; AND Hold the first reading of an ordinance: (1) imposing a fee on the parcels of land in Washoe County, Nevada District No. 24 (Groundwater Remediation) to pay the costs of developing and carrying out a plan for remediation; (2) providing for a notice of a public hearing and other matters relating thereto; and (3) setting the public hearing for the second reading and possible adoption on June 21, 2022.
 The Central Truckee Meadows Remediation District was formed in 1997 to address the tetrachloroethene (PCE) contamination of groundwater in the central Truckee Meadows area.
 The District is tasked with remediating PCE contamination and annually updates both the Service Area Boundary and Contaminant Boundary based on continuous analysis and modeling efforts.
 (All Commission Districts.)